-An exotic indoor plant with a vibrant outlook, the Anthurium Vittarifolium is a must-have for every plant collector.
+This article covers Anthurium vittarifolium.
+An exotic indoor plant with a vibrant outlook, the Anthurium vittarifolium is a must-have for every plant collector.

-It belongs to the Araceae family.
-Anthurium Vittarifolium specifically grows in South America and the tropical rain forests of Brazil, Ecuador, and Columbia.
+It belongs to the Araceae or Aroid family.
+Anthurium vittarifolium is native to South America and the tropical rainforests of Brazil, Ecuador, and Columbia.

 Its narrow leaves spiral upwards in a cascading manner, and hence the Anthurium plant grows well in a hanging basket.

-This plant loves humid environments.
-It thrives well in shady areas with bright indirect light exposure and warm temperatures of around 60.8 to 77 Fahrenheit (16 to 25 degrees Celsius).
-It also needs to be grown in mineral-rich soil that is occasionally fertilized to meet the plant’s nutrient needs.
-It is crucial to growing the plant in a pot with a good drainage capacity to avoid root rot.
+Anthurium vittarifolium grows in bright indirect light.
+It prefers warm temperatures around 60.8 to 77 degrees Fahrenheit (16 to 25 degrees Celsius).
+It grows best in mineral-rich soil, fertilized monthly in spring and summer to meet the plant’s nutrient needs.
+Growing the plant in a pot with a good drainage capacity is crucial to avoid root rot.

 You must maintain a pH between 6.6 and 7.5.
 Moreover, a well-drained soil mixture also provides a firm grip on the plant’s aerial roots, allowing sufficient room to sprawl.